 If you travel regularly there are bus and train passes that you can use for multiple journeys that may make the travel cheaper.

-Children under 5 can travel for free on most buses when accompanied by a passenger who has a pass or ticket, and on all trains displaying the Metro symbol in West Yorkshire.
+Children under 5 travel for free when accompanied by a fare-paying passenger on most buses, and all trains displaying the Metro symbol in West Yorkshire.

-Children aged 5 -10 pay half fare on most buses and all trains displaying the Metro symbol in West Yorkshire, including Metro school buses.
+Anyone aged 5 to 10 pays discounted fare on most buses and all trains displaying the Metro symbol in West Yorkshire, including Metro school buses.

 Using the Bus